openedx/pytest-repo-health/README.rst

 pytest-opynions
 ===============

-Opynions inspects a code repository and warns the user if that repository deviates from standards on how it should be organized.
+Opynions inspects a code repository and warns the user if the repository deviates from standards on how it should be organized.
 It's a good complement for a `cookiecutter`_; the cookiecutter provides a good template for starting a repository with current best practices, and opynions helps it keep up with those practices as they evolve over time.

-Currently, the checks implemented in tests_repo_state are very edx specific.
+Currently, the checks implemented in repo_state_checks are very edx specific.
-Moving forward, the goal is to allow each repo checked to define their own set of checks(not yet implemented).

 This `pytest`_ plugin was generated with `Cookiecutter`_ along with `@hackebrot`_'s `cookiecutter-pytest-plugin`_ template.